philanderson888/course-notes/random/2018-sec-plus-flow-2.md

 			Online Certificate Status Protocol

-Back Up Keys

-	Data Recovery Agent : RECOVER ALL KEYS FOR ALL USERS (Dangerous)

-	Key Recovery Agent : RECOVER ONE KEY FOR ONE USER : SAFER

 Escrow : Hold keys in trust

 	IN ORDER TO MAKE RECOVERY WORK, WE CAN GIVE OUR KEYS